appleraincoat/tp/docs/DeveloperGuide.md

      While this was a design choice to prevent users from missing out on important fields, we plan to make this more user-friendly in the future.
      - We plan to introduce dynamic checks such that if the profile is of certain conditions, they may not need to input certain fields.
-     - E.g., Users who add a profile that is a SELLER, they may choose to omit the input for `INCOME` which would otherwise be compulsory!
+     - E.g., Users who add a profile that is a `SELLER`, they may choose to omit the input for `INCOME` which would otherwise be compulsory!
        The Rationale is that sellers may not see a need to disclose their income for real estate deals.
    - Based on feedback, we may make some fields not compulsory all together.